Skip to content

 Managers regularly undertake supervision or one-to-one sessions with staff during which health and safety or health and wellbeing concerns that an employee may have can be discussed.

 We also offer work related and personal advice and support to our staff covering a broad range of issues from better health at work, to victims of crime.
-Staff have access to an Employee Assistance Programme which includes 24-hour confidential support, 365 days per year and contacts for external support.
+Staff have access to an Employee Assistance Programme which includes 24-hour confidential support, 365 days a year and contacts for external support.

 Performance